nagavenkateshgavini/eventrise/README.md

 # eventrise
-This is a platform for all communities to create and attend events.
+This is a platform for all communities to create and attend events..